 “The Coalition still has no clear roadmap for how they will continue the child poverty reductions they inherited.
 Families and children have been made the main target of the Coalition’s austerity agenda and experts now predict child poverty will rise dramatically.
 If we side-line income poverty it will backfire and we will see an increase in problems like debt, family breakdown, poor health and addiction.
 What worked is the broad approach required by the Child Poverty Act, focussing on financial support alongside areas like parental employment, childcare, Sure Start, education, health, housing and parenting skills.”

 On the new consultation on measuring child poverty, she added:

 “We welcome the Coalition’s commitment to keeping the income targets and agree that any new ways of measuring child poverty should supplement what we have, rather than moving the goal posts.
 We should look at how targets could drive progress in areas like social housing supply, living wage jobs, youth employment and affordable childcare.
 If we create more jobs, pay fair wages and drive up the supply of affordable homes, we can drive down child poverty at a faster pace and control the welfare budget without hacking holes in the safety net.”

 - On Tuesday of this week, CPAG published Ending Child Poverty by 2020: progress made and lessons learned, with contributions commissioned from leading experts on financial support, employment and services for children and families.
 See pdf of report at top right.

-- For a full media briefing on the previous UK trend in child poverty, the child poverty targets, how child poverty is measured, and the Child Poverty Act, see top right of this page.
+- For a full media briefing on the previous UK trend in child poverty, the child poverty targets, how child poverty is measured, and the Child Poverty Act, see bottom of this page.